insetavijit/learningSpaceN1/02 PHP + MySQL + WordPress/PHP/01 Foundation - PHP.md

 |**Concurrency Handling**|Relies on server/process model, not language primitives|
 |**Historical Inconsistencies**|Legacy design decisions affect modern usage|
 |**Security Responsibility**|Input validation and sanitization are developer-managed|

----

 ## 🎓 **Micro-Conclusion (Inline Insight)**

 > Section 1 defines PHP as a **request-scoped, server-side execution environment** optimized for **dynamic content generation** within the HTTP lifecycle.
 > Its architecture emphasizes simplicity, extensibility, and integration with web servers, while trading off long-lived state and intrinsic concurrency control.

 ---

-If you want the **same academic-grade document** next for:

-- MySQL / SQL

-- Laravel

-- WordPress

-- REST APIs

-State the subject only.